RadialDevGroup/ombudsman/ATTENDANCE.md

 ## Holiday Time

-Radial will be closed on the following days and employees are not expected to work.
-Required client billable hours will be determined based on the PTO policy described above.
+Radial will be closed on the following days and employees are expected not to work.
 - Memorial Day
 - Independence Day
 - Labor Day